azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-basics.md

     * We'll provide uniqueString with the subscriptionID as the seed
 1. For bonus points you can ensure the new variable will be in lower case
     * **toLower**: will lower case a string
-1. If we are going to concatenate the uniqueString with the prefix then we need to make sure we do not exceed 24 chars for the storageAccount, so we'll also put a maxLength restruction on the prefix parameter.
+1. If we are going to concatenate the uniqueString with the prefix then we need to make sure we do not exceed 24 chars for the storageAccount, so we'll also put a maxLength restriction on the prefix parameter.
 1. Finally we will reference the variable in the resources section.

 Take your time and work slowly through the steps one by one.
 This is the toughest part of this first lab, and intentionally so!
 Please avoid skipping ahead to check on the template at the end of this lab page.